tgautam03/tgautam03.github.io/_posts/2021-07-09-swift-packages.md

 }
 ```

-> Note: Functions here have to start with work `test`.
+> Note: Functions here have to start with word `test`.

 Now we have 2 different options here:
 - Run each test differently; `swift test --filter funcName`